theNewDynamic/aba-icc/_cases-charges/kony-et-al-charges-joseph-kony.md

 ### Charges

-The Accused is alleged to have committed crimes as an individual, jointly with another or through another person under&nbsp;[Article 25(3)(a)](http://www.casematrixnetwork.org/case-m/klamberg-commentary/rome-statute/#c1198) of the Rome Statute, and to have ordered, solicited, or induced the commission of these crimes under&nbsp;[Article 25(3)(b)](http://www.casematrixnetwork.org/case-m/klamberg-commentary/rome-statute/#c1198).
+The Accused is alleged to have committed the crimes listed below as an individual, jointly with another or through another person under&nbsp;[Article 25(3)(a)](http://www.casematrixnetwork.org/case-m/klamberg-commentary/rome-statute/#c1198) of the Rome Statute, and to have ordered, solicited, or induced the commission of these crimes under&nbsp;[Article 25(3)(b)](http://www.casematrixnetwork.org/case-m/klamberg-commentary/rome-statute/#c1198).

 Under these two modes of criminal liability, the Accused is charged with the following atrocity crimes: